Lonlysoft/Funky_Pack/README.md

 Current State
 -
 Everything is as initial as you can guess.
-It's not a complicated game, but since it's my first time doing that.
-It just isn't gonna be easy for a beginner.
+It's not a complicated game, but since it's my first time developing a big project such as a game is.
+It'll be hard to make.

 My main focus is currently on: